jyates/jyates.github.com/_drafts/translating-sql-queries.md

 tags: sql, dynamodb, big data, apache drill, schema, metalytics
 ---

-Fineo uses a novel semi-schemaful approach to unlock the potential of NoSQL data stores, while simultaneously enabling a 'metalytics' query engine - an engine seamlessly that supports everything from nearline, operational queries (e.g. low latency, small scale) to deep, ad-hoc analytics.
-Primarily, powered by [Apache Drill] and a complex set of query plan steps, we can find the optimal representation of the data to answer a query and push down work to edge, making answers _fast_.
+Fineo uses a novel semi-schemaful approach to unlock the potential of NoSQL data stores, while simultaneously enabling 'metalytics' queries by providing an engine that seamlessly supports everything from nearline, operational queries (e.g. low latency, small scale) to deep, ad-hoc analytics.
+Primarily powered by [Apache Drill] and a complex set of query plan steps, we can find the optimal representation of the data to answer a query and push down work to edge, making answers _fast_.

 Drill's planning engine is built on [Apache Calcite] - a generic SQL planner and in-memory execution engine.
 Fineo adds a custom 'storage adapter' that translates queries into a series of transformations, that eventually generates a limited number of plans; the plans vary in the underlying storage they query.
 For instance, one plan could query all the DynamoDB tables, while another queries one DynamoDB table and a number of S3 directories.